 For such a low monthly cost per employee, telemedicine provides great benefits.
 To be effective, you want to make sure employees know about this service and use it as often as needed.
 Here are some tips to help educate employees about telemedicine and encourage them to use the service.

-Contact us now if you'd like more information about telemedicine and how you can cover an employee and their family for less than $10 per month.
+Contact us now if you'd like more information about telemedicine and how you can cover an employee and their family for around $10 per month.

 Take a break...